 Why Incorta Data Profiler?

 Incorta Data Profiler is not the only data profiling tool you can use with Incorta.
-Actually, you can see similar content if you open or download Pandas-Profiling tool or the Sweetviz profiler.
+Actually, you can see similar content if you open or download the Pandas-Profiling tool or the Sweetviz profiler.
 Below are some features of Incorta Data Profiler that will help you understand its value.

 Scalable via Apache Spark